 But it’s for good reason.
 And I’ll prove it!

 Just do a simple search for accessories or check out the sidebar and navigate to the types of accessories you’re interested in exploring.

 Here’s a look at the “Accessories” section under the “Apparel & Footwear” category.

 You can search by products or suppliers, as well as drill down your searches, like minimum order value and the state you’d like your wholesale accessories vendors to be based.
 This can help massively when it comes to shipping costs and other fees like tariffs that you might incur from shipping certain items from out of the state or out of the country.

 It can also help with appealing to your audience better.
-For example, trendy Californians often favor certain types of products sourced from and made in their home state.
+For example, free-spirited women often favor certain types of products like bohemian outfits and accessories.
 This can be a great way to connect with customers and come out on top of your competitors.

 Like this quirky watermelon fanny pack that’s made in Los Angeles.

 You can also look for products that appeal to specific audiences you’ve had your eye on.